marveld21/Pewlett-Hackard-Analysis/README.md

  ![Mentorship Eligibility](https://github.com/marveld21/Pewlett-Hackard-Analysis/blob/main/PNGS/mentorship_eligibility.PNG?raw=true)

  ## Summary
- * There are 53977 retiring titles
+ * There are 53977 retiring positions
- * There are only 1549 eligible mentors
+ * There are only 1549 eligible mentors this seems to be a low number that will cause problems in getting people trained up.